exygy-design/hsa-docs/recommendations.md

 * Incorporates Feedback Loops
 * Shareable

-A detailed analysis of each of these recommendations is found in *[HSA-Core Requirements for New Website SFHSA Websit*e](https://docs.google.com/document/d/1X0QY7byN9IsqXZ9FWzYvsVqXL0z_tQayIAXHflWyoHk/edit?usp=sharing).
+A detailed analysis of each of these recommendations is found in [HSA-Core Requirements for New Website SFHSA Website](../requirements).

 * * *